huckleberrypie/device_quanta_narnia/README.md

 Make sure to sign it using the MediaTek sign tool (https://github.com/ferhung-mtk/android_kernel_huawei_h30t00/tree/master/kernel-3.4/mediatek/build/tools/SignTool) prior to flashing. ;)

 ## Issues/Caveats
 * Bootloader still needs some TLC.
 Not sure how to hack LK to provide proper fastboot support though.
+There are LK and preloader sources floating around for the MT8127, but getting it to work properly is another question.

 ## Todo
-* Nothing?
+* Fix some issues with wiping data.
+* And that damn bootloader too.

 ## Downloads
 You may download the initial recovery releases for the vanilla SE here: https://github.com/huckleberrypie/device_quanta_narnia/releases